 Generate an ephemeral (random) private key with the chosen finite cyclic group, use the selected group's scalar operation (see 12.4.4.1 (General)) with the private key to generate its ephemeral public key, and indicate the ephemeral public key in the Diffie-Hellman Parameter element.(#276)

-Otherwise, an FTO shall not include a Diffie-Hellman Parameter element in the first message of the FT protocol.
+Otherwise, an FTO that sets dot11EDPReAssociationFrameEncryptionSupportActivated to false or does not receive the RSNXE from the FTR with the (Re)Association Frame Encryption Support field set to 1(#273) shall not include a Diffie-Hellman Parameter element in the first message of the FT protocol.

-For the purpose of interoperability, an FTO or an FTR shall support group 19, an ECC group defined over a 256-bit prime order field.
+For the purpose of interoperability, an FTO and(#280) an FTR shall support group 19, an ECC group defined over a 256-bit prime order field.

 An FTR that sets the (Re)Association Frame Encryption Support field in the RSNXE to 1 and receives the first message of the FT protocol with the (Re)Association Frame Encryption Support field in the RSNXE set to 1 shall: